-- 1. Darlington Borough Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
+- Darlington Borough Council is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
 The Council also has a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 2.
 In discharging this overall responsibility, the Council is responsible for putting in place proper arrangements for the governance of its affairs and facilitating the effective exercise of its functions, which includes arrangements for the management of risk. - 3.
 The Council has approved and adopted a Local Code of Corporate Governance, which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government, the 2016 Edition.
 A copy of the Code is on our website at or can be obtained from:

+Democratic Services

+Operations Group

+Town Hall

+Feethams

+Darlington

+DL1 5QT

-Democratic Services Operations Group Town Hall Feethams Darlington DL1 5QT Tel (01325) 405995
+Tel (01325) 405995

-4. This Statement explains how the Council has complied with the Code and also meets the requirements of the Accounts and Audit (Amendment) Regulations 2024, in relation to the publication of an AGS.
+4. This Statement explains how the Council has complied with the Code and also meets the requirements of the Accounts and Audit Regulations 2015, in relation to the publication of an AGS.
+The Accounts and Audit Regulations (Amendment) 2024, are currently in draft form and if approved by parliament will set out a revised timetable for the publication of the final audited AGS i.e. by 31 May 2025.